IIIA-ML/alk/README.md

 ### Generate Performance Distribution Profile

 This script generates the PDP of _ALK_ out of the Quality Map obtained in the [above](#insights-experiments) experiment.
-PDP is used to estimate the _expected quality_ (i.e. confidence) of the best-so-far kNNs upon interruption.
+PDP is used to estimate the _expected quality_ (i.e. confidence) of the best-so-far kNN upon interruption.
 Furthermore, it provides us a means to estimate the number of similarity assessments needed to reach a confidence threshold.
 A PDP is generated for each experiment case base.